Dr Elizabeth M. Gresson is a New Zealand Barrister at Vulcan Chambers, Barristers at Law, Vulcan Lane, Auckland NZ.

-- Worked with judicial supervision, Magistrates’ Court of Victoria, Melbourne, in therapeutic jurisprudence approaches to criminal law, family violence, and specialist problem-solving courts, Koori Court, Assessment Referral Court (Mental Health), Neighbourhood Justice Centre Collingwood, and Victorian Alcohol and Drug Court Dandenong.
+- Judicial supervision at Magistrates’ Court of Victoria, Melbourne; therapeutic jurisprudence approaches to criminal law, and specialist problem-solving courts, Koori Court, Assessment Referral Court (Mental Health), Neighbourhood Justice Centre Collingwood, and Victorian Alcohol and Drug Court Dandenong.

 - Appearances in criminal jurisdiction at District Courts of Auckland, Manukau, Waitakere, North Shore, and the Auckland High Court.